ramosjm/money_tracker_project/readme.md

 In order to run this you will need to create a database called 'tracker' and run the seeds.rb file located in the db directory.

+Once that is done, run the app.rb file with the following terminal commard:
+Ruby app.rb

+The site will be accessible on http://localhost:4567/

 That's all:

 # Project - Web Programming with Ruby